NicholasBHubbard/Yabsm/README.md

 #### Arch

 Available on the AUR as [yabsm](https://aur.archlinux.org/packages/yabsm).
-After creating a configuration, enable and start the yabsmd service:
+After creating a configuration, start and enable the yabsmd service:

 ```
+# systemctl start yabsmd
-# systemctl enable --now yabsmd
+# systemctl enable yabsmd
 ```

 #### Slackware